annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_with_imu_data.md

 unit of time.
 Therefore, all unix timestamps needs to be provided in nanoseconds.
 :::

-Note that all timestamps (in point clouds and the provided `unix_timestamp_ns`) must be encompassed by the timestamps in the imu data.
+Note that all timestamps (in point clouds and the provided `unix_timestamp`) must be encompassed by the timestamps in the imu data.
 Otherwise, the scene creation will fail.

 IMU data is provided as a list of `IMUData` objects in the root of the  object in the following way: